 Granted, some exercises can cause complications for practitioners with high blood pressure.
 Yoga Journal advises caution when doing inversions.
 After all, inversions are postures in which the head is below the heart.
 Consequently, these poses put pressure on blood vessels in the head and neck.
-Yet, there is a belief among many practitioners that starting out with gentle inversions, and slowly easing into steeper asanas ones may help a student’s tolerance over time.
+Yet, there is a belief among many practitioners that starting with gentle inversions and slowly easing into steeper asanas may help a student’s tolerance over time.
 However, this theory is not scientifically proven.
 As always, practitioners should consult with their physicians before practicing Yoga.

 © Copyright – Aura Wellness Center – Publications Division

 Do you want to become a mindfulness meditation teacher?

 Please visit the following link to see our selection of Yoga instructor courses and continuing education courses.

 Click here to see our online Yoga Nidra teacher training course.